BUSINESS: As the development and export bank of the Republic of Croatia, HBOR helps transform entrepreneurial ideas into successful business ventures.

 Visibly Better Security Performance

 Today, HBOR enjoys both a significantly improved security posture and the ability to demonstrate it.
 “Security is about avoiding problems, and the lack of tangible outcomes can make it hard to get the right level of investment in IT security,” says Ivan Kovač.
 “After all, you can’t produce evidence of things that didn’t happen!
-The metrics that we get from the Qualys Cloud Platform allow us to demonstrate how security is improving through better patching, so that senior managers understand the value.
+The metrics that we get from the Enterprise TruRisk Platform allow us to demonstrate how security is improving through better patching, so that senior managers understand the value.
 Currently, our number of incidents per year is absolutely within the boundaries of acceptable operational risk.”

-The Qualys Cloud Platform also helps HBOR to reduce the total number of vulnerabilities in targeted areas, enabling it to identify and focus on the most common and potentially severe vulnerabilities.
+The Enterprise TruRisk Platform also helps HBOR to reduce the total number of vulnerabilities in targeted areas, enabling it to identify and focus on the most common and potentially severe vulnerabilities.
 The company’s small security team would otherwise be swamped with an unmanageable number of remediation tasks each week.
 Recently, the team implemented a new SIEM system that uses Qualys as one of its key information sources.
 In this way, the initial investment in Qualys is protected, and the synergistic value of these systems is even higher.